-The Accessible Homes Grant enables an enhanced offer in addition to the Mandatory Disabled Facilities Grant (DFG) subject to available funding.
+The Accessible Homes Grant enables an enhanced offer in addition to the Mandatory Disabled Facilities Grant subject to available funding.
 This grant is available in the following circumstances:

-- Where a mandatory grant has been approved but the cost of the work exceeds £30,000 - Where there are works that may not be covered by the DFG in relation to adapting the home and making it safe. - Where the means test identifies that a contribution is required. - Where moving house more appropriate than adapting the existing property.
+- Where a mandatory grant has been approved but the cost of the work exceeds £30,000 - Where there are works that may not be covered by the DFG in relation to adapting the home and making it safe or in relation to fees associated with feasibility works to determine if the adaptation can proceed - Where the means test identifies that a contribution is required. - Where moving house more appropriate than adapting the existing property.